slamora/brackets-wiki/SplitView-Extension-Migration-Guide.md

 * Custom View APIs are being deprecated in lieu of a View Factory Registry.
 Custom View providers need to construct a factory object that can create views for files.

-* `Editor` objects and ImageViewers are not direct descendants of the `#editor-holder` DOM node any more.
+* `Editor` objects and ImageViewers are not direct descendants of the `#editor-holder` DOM node anymore.
 Extensions which manipulate the DOM at or under this node are probably going to stop working or cause stability and or usability issues for Brackets.

 <h2>Changes to DocumentManager</h2>